MomsFriendlyDevCo/axiosy/README.md

 * Auto-retry on all outgoing requests - configure further by setting [raxConfig](https://github.com/JustinBeckwith/retry-axios#usage)
 * Simple logging for outgoing, retry and errored requests via [@MomsFriendlyDevCo/Debug](https://github.com/MomsFriendlyDevCo/Debug)
 * New error reporting class `AxiosError` which includes (sane) error reporting + doesn't spew a giant recursive object to the console if you just log it
-* Log request / response to disk with a simple boolean
+* Log request / response to disk with a simple boolean (also adjustable via environment variable `DEBUG=axiosy`)

 Usage